 If your business is operating and generating revenue of any kind, chances are you have liability exposures.
 Whether it be a slip and fall, your product harming someone, or even frivolous lawsuits; you need a plan to deal with these problems before they happen.
-There are a couple ways to address these issues, but in this post we will be talking about the most common method – commercial general liability insurance.
+There are a couple of ways to address these issues, but in this post, we will be talking about the most common method – commercial general liability insurance.

 1. Insuring Agreement